Staten Island Property Tax Search

 Taxable Value

-The taxable value, for 24/25, is the smaller of the city's net assessed value and the transitional net assessed value.
+The taxable value for the 25/26 tax period is the lower amount between the city's net assessed value and the transitional net assessed value.

 Property Tax

-For more information, you can view this property's assessment, tax bill, and account statements by clicking here and entering the Borough, Block, & Lot.
+For more information, view this property's assessment, tax bill and account statements by entering the borough, block and lot here.

 Exemptions and Tax Abatements